logichub/brande-help-center/section-5-projects-organization/export-content.md

 The file saves as `[ProjectName].docx` to your Downloads folder.

-[Note: Export uses @turbodocx/html-to-docx backend for reliable Word conversion.]
+Export is triggered from the editor toolbar via a share-network-style icon button (no visible "Export" label).
+The menu exposes **PDF** (rendered client-side via html2pdf) and **DOCX** (server-side via the `/server/projects/exports` endpoint, using @turbodocx/html-to-docx for reliable Word conversion).

 ## Export limitations

-- Client collaborators cannot export projects [NEEDS REVIEW: verify client export restrictions]
+- Both Brand Collaborators and Client Collaborators can export projects — there is no role-based export gate today
 - Very long projects may take a few seconds to export
 - Some advanced editor formatting may not transfer perfectly to Word
 - Collaborator comments are not included in exports